The Mandela House, Soweto

 From April 2008 to March 2009, the Mandela House was closed for repairs and restoration.
 Now, No. 8115 has been entrenched as one of South Africa’s most significant heritage sites because it tells the tale, in sound, film, interpretive panels and guided tours, of the Mandela family during the apartheid era and beyond.

-You can still walk around the interior of the house as before, but now there is a highly narrative element to your experience, which is enhanced by the addition of a new visitor centre.
+You can still walk around the interior of the house as before, but now there is a highly narrative element to your experience, which is enhanced by the addition of a visitor centre.
 Staff at Mandela House allow 20 visitors in at a time for ease of access.

 The Mandela House is managed by the Soweto Heritage Trust, which was formed in 1997 with then-President Nelson Mandela as its founder.
-Its 2 main projects are focused on the Mandela House and the nearby Hector Pieterson Memorial.
+Its two main projects are focused on the Mandela House and the nearby Hector Pieterson Memorial.

 Travel tips & Planning info

 Who to contact

 How to get here